f1ac0/Dual-USB-Controller-adapter/README.md

 - DB9 input to daisy chain an Atari controller
 - self-power or external power
 - gamepad support
-  - Wired Xbox 360 gamepad and HID gamepad support.
+  - Wired Xbox 360 gamepad, PS3 gamepad and HID gamepad support.
   - CD32 buttons
   - Autofire on right trigger
-  - 5 switchable modes on Xbox 360 gamepad
+  - 5 switchable modes on Xbox 360 and PS3 gamepad
 - keyboard support
   - single USB keyboard to replace two gamepads, but you can also use two keyboards
 - mouse support